 The beginning of the Gospel of Jesus Christ, the Son of God. – Mark 1:1

 Just as those who from the beginning were eyewitnesses and ministers of the word have delivered them to us – Luke 1:2

-When the ‘word’ became flesh, it was when God’s plan and purposes manifested in Christ.
+When the ‘word’ became flesh, it was when God’s plan and purposes manifested in the words and actions of Christ.
 Eyewitnesses would attest to the victory that could be found in him and through him.
-This would be the Gospel message that they ‘heard from the beginning.’
+This would be the Gospel message that they had ‘heard from the beginning.’

 For by him were all thing created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.
 And he is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent. – Colossians 1:16-17

 The risen Christ is spoken of in this passage is in present tense.
 Christ 'is' the beginning, not 'was' the beginning.
 If it was a reference to Genesis 1:1, it would be in the past tense supposing that Christ was the Creator.
-However, 'is' is in the present tense referring to the redemption and forgiveness of sins through the risen Christ ('firstborn from the dead') at that present time at the ‘beginning’ of his resurrection.
+However, 'is' is in the present tense referring to the redemption and forgiveness of sins through the risen Christ who was 'firstborn from the dead' at that present time at the ‘beginning’ of his resurrection.

-The ‘logos’ in John 1:1 was God’s blueprint of the Gospel that would manifest in Christ (John 1:14) as being the predestined plan of God.
+The ‘logos’ in John 1:1 was God’s blueprint of the Gospel that would manifest in Christ (John 1:14) as being the predestined plan of God through the Good News.

 Throughout the Old Testament, we can read of the predestined plan of God that would one day manifest in the work of Christ.
 God followed through with His plans and that is why we have the Gospel today.